Made available with the permission of the World Future Society, Bethesda, MD

 Dissonance precipitates a crisis, but it does not trigger the emergence of the higher level system.
 What triggers it are the biochemical changes which ensue during a regressive search through past ways of behaving for an old way that can re-establish the previous apparent solution to the existential problems.
 This regressive search is doomed to end in arrestment, regression or growth, because the old 'solutions' to former existential problems do not apply to this new problem any better than did the way of life whose inadequacy triggered the regressive search in the first place.

 4. Insight.
-That stops the regressive search and puts man in position to experience the need for the emergence of the next system is insight.
+What stops the regressive search and puts man in position to experience the need for the emergence of the next system is insight.
 He must come by an insight which enables him to solve his new problem.
 But even insight is not sufficient to produce the leap to the next level.

 5. Overcoming barriers.
 When any insight is achieved, there are other people around the individual and few of them may share the new insights.
 Thus the barriers, one’s family, friends, or the Establishment and its way of thinking, must be overcome or ignored if the insight is to begin to propel the great psychological jump.